Takeshi80/OrderProcessingService/Readme.md

 ## Design decisions and tradeoffs

 1. Decided to use EF Core for data access layer
-2. NServiceBus for messaging for data consistency
+2. NServiceBus + RabbitMQ for messaging for data consistency
-3. We return GUID during order creation and then use it to get order details if no order found means -> something went wrong, and we can refer to logs to understand what exactly happened (not the best approach)
+3. We return GUID during order creation and then use it to get order details if no order found means that initial validation did not pass and we can refer to logs to understand what exactly happened
-4. We use Postgresql for local development
+4. We use Postgresql for as DB
-5. We're failing whole order creation if any of the constraints are not met.
+5. We're not failing order creation if the initial constraints pass (e.g. customer and items exists in db) but we will not touch the inventory if it is not fulfillable
-This can be expanded.
-For example, we can create an order with failed status, without decreasing the inventory and figure out some approach of re-processing failed order
 6. There is a retry mechanism for failed messages, but no implementation for DLQ that can be useful in a production version of the app
+7. There's a log of total success message processed

 ## Assumptions that I've made during this work